-A web service is a piece of software that makes itself available over the internet and uses a standardized XML messaging system.
-XML is used to encode all communications to a web service.
-For example, a client invokes a web service by sending an XML message, then waits for the corresponding XML response.
+A web service in salesforce is a piece of software that makes itself available over the internet and uses a standardized XML messaging system.
+XML is used to encode all communications to a web service in Salesforce.
+For example, a client invokes a web service in Salesforce by sending an XML message, then waits for the corresponding XML response.

-There are mainly two types of web services.
+There are mainly two types of web services in salesforce.